microsoft/pxt-arcadeshield/docs/reference/bitmap-type.md

 # Bitmap

 A bitmap is some number of rows and columns of color pixels that make up rectangular picture.
-A _pixel_ is a single point of color inside the picture.
+A _pixel_ is a single point of color inside the bitmap.

 Bitmaps are two-dimensional so they have a known height and width.
 When a bitmap is declared, or created, the height and width are specified either by the _layout_ of the bitmap or as parameters to it's [create](/reference/bitmaps/create) method.